Savoy mountains in autumn

 Preserved Biodiversity

-Local market gardeners often grow heirloom varieties (mountain potatoes, local pears) abandoned by the industry because they are less profitable but much tastier.
+Local market gardeners often grow old varieties (mountain potatoes, local pears) abandoned by the industry because they are less profitable but much tastier.

 Local producer